tengjiang/tengjiang.github.io/index.md

 I mostly go by Teng, occasionally by Sebastian, a name not of my heritage, but somehow I feel connected to (See [Why Sebastian?](/why-sebastian)).
 See my life outside of work [here](/fun-life).
 <!--I am a die-hard fan of Beyoncé and have seen her performing live for [5 times](https://www.beyonce.com/) in 2023.-->

 ❗️❗️❗️ **I'm looking for PhD opportunities in computer systems starting in Fall 2025.
-Feel free to get in touch if you know of any!** ❗️❗️❗️
+Feel free to get in touch through my email: <ins>*teng.j at columbia dot edu*</ins>.** ❗️❗️❗️

 <br>